pypeit/PypeIt/doc/manual.rst

 1. Reduce the spectral image(s)
 2. Examine the spec2d images with :ref:`pypeit_show_2dspec`
 3. Record the spatial and spectral pixel where the trace should cross
+4. Note the detector and the approximate FWHM of the profile (in pixels)
-4. Modify the PypeIt file as described below
+5. Modify the PypeIt file as described below
-5. :ref:`run-pypeit` again
+6. :ref:`run-pypeit` again

 Tracing
 -------